 We do our best to provide accurate information but would appreciate being notified if any incorrect information is found.
 You may do so by using our Feedback link.

-King Sigurd I of Norway dies, and his son Magnus IV becomes king at the age of 11, together with his uncle Harald Gille.
-After four years of uneasy peace, Magnus began to openly prepare for war on Harald; the conflict between them was the start of the 110-year civil war in Norway.
+King Sigurd I of Norway died on March 26, 1130 and his son Magnus IV became king at the age of 11, together with his uncle Harald Gille, marking the start of a power struggle and the Norwegian 110-year civil war civil war era, ending with Magnus's capture and eventual death in 1139.

-A peace treaty is signed between Israel and Egypt at the White House, ending 31 years of conflict between the two countries.
-The historic peace treaty between Israel and Egypt, was agreed to by Menachem Begin and Anwar Sadat and was based on the Camp David Accords mediated by U.S. President Jimmy Carter.
+A peace treaty is signed between Israel and Egypt on March 26, 1979 at the White House, ending 31 years of conflict between the two countries.
+The historic peace treaty, based on the Camp David Accords mediated by U.S. President Jimmy Carter, between Israel and Egypt, and was agreed to by Anwar Sadat and Menachem Begin.